 It’s one thing to use new technology solutions.
-It’s another to actually use technology to its fullest.
-In this article, we discuss how to make sure technology gets used to help research teams drive results.
+It’s another to use technology to its fullest.
+This article discusses how to make sure technology gets used to help teams understand customers and drive results.

-“It really helps the adoption curve when companies don’t just bring it in, dump it on you and leave,” said Terrae Schroeder, an insights professional, on “Reel Talk: The Customer Insights Show.”
-“To have somebody there ongoing, to answer your questions to get you up and running.
+“It helps the adoption curve when companies don’t just bring it in, dump it on you and leave,” said Terrae Schroeder, human insights lead at Clorox and a Voxpopme advisory board member, on “Reel Talk: The Customer Insights Show.”
+“To have somebody there ongoing, answer your questions to get you up and run.
 But also give you more options when you are in a time crunch.
 Pulling that all together is helping teams embrace technology.”

 Trends in technology adoption

-Of course, technology evolves and has for a while.
+Of course, technology has evolved and has for a while.
 That’s not different in MR tech.

 Terrae said newer technology she spotted in the MR tech space include: